solid/data-interoperability-panel/data-validation/use-cases.md

 - Bob creates a chatroom where he can talk to his colleague Rob
 - Rob uses WhoChat instead of FooChat
 - WhoChat is able to interpret the chat shape for the room at https://bob.example/chats/bobandrob.ttl.
 - It is also able to read the the messages associated with it in https://bob.example/chats/bobandrob/.
-That container has one validator set on it to ensure that data written conforms to https://shapes.example/message.shex.
+That container has one registered shape, https://shapes.example/message.shex#MessageContainerShape.
-- WhoChat is able to weave polls into chatroom streams, and wants to be able to store data conforming to poll shapes in https://bob.example/chats/bobandrob/, which only allows messages.
+- Because #MessageContainerShape already permitted additional ldp:contains to non-messages, WhoChat is able to weave polls into chatroom streams by registering https://whochat.example/poll.shex#PollContainerShape for the same container.

 #### Modifying shape validations

 - Alice switches to a new care network which uses FooEHR instead of BarEHR to manage her Personal Health Record.
-- FooEHR attempts to update her care plan at resource at https://alice.example/phr/care-plan.ttl.
+- This care plan resource has two registered validators that ensure that it conforms to both  https://shapes.example/care-plan.shex and https://shapes.example/data-signature.shex.
-- This care plan resource has two validators set that ensures it conforms to https://shapes.example/care-plan.shex and https://shapes.example/data-signature.shex.
+- FooEHR attempts to update her care plan at https://alice.example/phr/care-plan.ttl, but without including a signature.
 - FooEHR is unable to write this update because it doesn't have support for signing the care plan data and storing it in https://shapes.example/data-signature.shex.
 - FooEHR would like to remove this validator so that it can write updates to Alice's care plan.
+Static analysis reveals that this would break BarEHR.

 #### Updating to a new version of a shape
 - Rob uses PondStat to record the temperature of his pond.